Red Chinese Mulberries

 In many parts of Asia the Turkish eggplant is considered medicinal and believed to aid in lowering blood sugar levels.
 In Brazil in the state of Minas Gerais the Turkish eggplant which is known there as Gilo or Jiló is one of the traditional foods of the decedents of slaves that settled in that region and first brought the fruit to the country from Africa.

 Turkish eggplant is native to Africa.
 It is believed to be more closely related to wild eggplant species than the traditional purple eggplant.
-Modern purple eggplant types typically have traits commonly found in wild eggplant and Turkish eggplant such as thorny vines and petite fruits bred out.
+Modern purple eggplant types typically do not have traits commonly found in wild and Turkish eggplants such as thorny vines and petite fruits bred out.
 It first made its way from Africa to the Americas via slaves who snuck seeds of their favorite crops from home onto the ships.
 Turkish eggplants are extremely popular today in Brazil.
 Their climate preference, like most eggplants, is hot and humid weather with absolutely no chance of frost.

 Recipes that include Turkish Eggplant.
 One is easiest, three is harder.